 Regularization for inverse problems

-Given a forward map \(G:X\rightarrow Y\) between two separable Hilbert spaces $X$ and $Y$, the corresponding inverse problem can usually be written as $y = G(u) + \delta$ where $\delta\in Y$ is a measurement error in the deterministic case, or $y = G(u)+\eta$ where $\eta$ is a $Y$-valued random noise in the stochastic case.
-Such problems arise frequently in image processing, computed tomography, geophysics, data assimilation, etc. Most inverse problems are ill-posed, posing big challenges for analysis and computation.
+An inverse problem is a process whereby the causal factors behind a phenomenon are determined from its observed effects, as opposed to a forward problem, which derives effects from known causes.
+Given a forward map \(G:X\rightarrow Y\) between two separable Hilbert spaces $X$ and $Y$, the corresponding inverse problem can usually be written as $y = G(u) + \eta$ where $\eta$ is a measurement error in the deterministic case, or a $Y$-valued random noise in the stochastic case.
+Representative applications include X-ray computed tomography, source reconstruction in acoustics, and image deblurring.

-This project focuses on the regularization and computation of large-scale linear inverse problems.
-We aim to develop efficient iterative regularization methods for different types of regularizers.
+This research focuses on the regularization and computation of inverse problems in both deterministic and stochastic cases.
+My current project aims to develop efficient iterative regularization methods for large-scale linear inverse problems with diverse regularizers.
 Here are several representative papers:

 - Li, H. (2024).
 A preconditioned Krylov subspace method for linear inverse problems with general-form Tikhonov regularization.
 SIAM Journal on Scientific Computing, 46(4), A2607–A2633.

-This project focuses on the analysis and computation of such matrix-pair problems from novel perspectives, with particular emphasis on developing efficient iterative algorithms for large-scale instances.
+My current project develops novel perspectives on the analysis and computation of matrix-pair problems, with a particular focus on scalable iterative algorithms for large-scale instances.
 Here are several representative papers:

 - Li, H. (2025).
 A new interpretation of the weighted pseudoinverse and its applications.
 SIAM Journal on Matrix Analysis and Applications, 46(2), 934–956.